Quick and easy recipe for breaded and fried pork chops that stay juicy and moist with a crunchy shell.

 Save the breading until you have placed the last pork chop into hot oil in case there are some bald spots that need coating.

-Pork chops that have been coated using breadcrumbs and an egg wash can be breaded refrigerated up to 24 hours in advance of making them.
+Once breaded, these can be refrigerated up to 24 hours in advance of making them.

-Use enough oil in a pan to cover at least half of the sides of the pork chops when they are added to the hot oil.
+Use enough oil in a pan to cover at least half of the sides of the pork chops once they are added to the hot oil.

 If the pork chops have not reached a safe temperature, give them a few more minutes on each side.